aeb0084/Testing-Modality-in-Organic-Chemistry/README.md

 ### Quick Key to File Directory: Detailed Descriptions of file use can be found below.

-Note: Due to IRB Restrictions, the final data set used in analysis is available for public use.
-Raw survey data, and pipeline data are available upon direct request.
-Following approval, all deidentified data will be shared directly.
+Note: The final data set used in analysis is available for public use.
+Additionally, deidentified raw survey data is available here.
+Due to IRB Restrictions all data files used in analysis that contain institutional information (Grades, GPA, etc.) prior to the final merged, and deidientified data are available upon direct request.
+Following approval, all deidentified data including institutional info will be shared directly.

 Analysis and File Names| Brief Description | Link to File
 -------------------------------------|------------------------------------ | -----------------------------------------------------
-CHEM master file_May2021.xlsb        |Excel File Containing All Raw Survey Data  | [Raw Survey Data](CHEM master file_May2021.xlsb)
+CHEM master file_Deidentified.xlsb   |Excel File Containing All Raw Survey Data  | [Raw Survey Data](CHEM master file_Deidentified.xlsb)
-CHEM_CFA.csv                         |CSV File Used in Latent Variable Analysis  | [Latent Variable CFA File](CHEM_CFA.csv) Institutional_info.csv               |CSV File Containing all CHEM_long.csv
+CHEM_deidentified.csv                |CSV File Use in R Statistical Analysis     | [CSV used in Statistical Analysis](CHEM_deidentified.csv)
-CHEM_long2.csv
-Chem_Qualitative.csv

-### File Use and Description

 ## Supplementary Materials: